kannibalox/pyrosimple/docs/quickstart.md

 `rtcontrol` lets us filter on different fields, and optionally pick which fields will be output.
-There are many different fields that can filtered or displayed.
+The many different fields that are available can be shown with `rtcontrol --help-fields`.
 In addition to simply displaying torrents, we can also run commands that will make things change.

-For the sake of this tutorial, all of the commands below have `--dry-run` at the end to make sure nothing is actually changed.
-If you'd like to actually try running the commands, simply remove that flag.
+For the sake of this tutorial, all of the commands below have `--dry-run` at the end to make sure nothing is changed.
+If you'd like to try running the commands for real, simply remove that flag.

 ```bash